 balls inside of the popper to see if they will pop.
 (Unfortunately, this resulted in breaking the toy when he placed his water cup in the popper).
 For some reason, this toy has engaged our son like no other toy.
 I used to joke that it could be a babysitter.
 In the picture above you can see many items in the popper that don’t belong.
 He was in the process of putting the dog’s toy in there, too.
 Good thing she loves him!

 friend’s daughter living in a small 1 bedroom apartment though.

-Perfect for a 1st Birthday
+Non-Toy Gift Ideas for a First Birthday

 Books are one of my favorite things to give as gifts.
 I would suggest staying away from the classics like Goodnight Moon because they probably already have a copy (or 2).

 Season Passes to the Zoo or other Places for Toddlers